 This place is so family-friendly that they sometimes close – on Hallowe’en – to visit their grandkids’ school’s costume parade!
 That’s commitment.

-Grandma’s Pumpkin Patch is open every day in October from 10:00 am to dusk – costume parades permitting.
+Grandma’s Pumpkin Patch is open every day in October (starting on Saturday Oct 3rd) from 10:00 am to 6pm – costume parades permitting.

 The Great Peter Pumpkin Patch, Petaluma

 The Great Peter Pumpkin Patch is part of Petaluma Creamery.
-So, in addition to their variety of pumpkins you can also buy fresh and delicious ice cream.
-Try the pumpkin flavor!
-There are also many fun attractions like a petting zoo, a corn maze, live music, and a corn kernel “sandbox”.
+So, in addition to their variety of pumpkins you can also buy fresh and delicious ice cream (try the pumpkin flavor!) and organic cheeses.
+There are also many fun attractions like a hay pyramid, a corn maze, live music, and BBQ on weekends.

-The pumpkin patch is open daily from September 29th to October 31st from 9:00 am to 4:00 pm.
+The pumpkin patch is open daily from October 8th to October 31st from 9am to 6pm.
+Free admission and free parking.